Understanding du vs df: Measuring Disk Usage Correctly

 The Practical Investigation Pattern

 Linny-senpai: Good question.
-Having a fixed playbook keeps you from panicking and breaking things.
+A fixed playbook keeps you from panicking and breaking things.

 Disk Investigation Playbook (top to bottom)